triad-ltd/ee-gdpr-extension/README.md

 A global javascript variable `gdpr_consent` is also available.
 Its value will be either `true` or `false`.

 ## Changelog
+0.2.3 - 2021-11-10
+ - Swap use of remove() and arrow functions in javascript to IE compatible versions

 0.2.2 - 2021-09-29
  - CP cookie didn't have the path set so some CP requests would delete the session after login